 Roy Brooks and Barbara J. Baskin, Archeological Investigations of the Barn at the Admiral Nimitz Center, Fredericksburg, Texas, ed.
 Curtis Tunnell and Kathy Freydenfeldt (Austin: Office of the State Archeologist and Texas Historical Commission, 1976).
 Elise Kowert, Old Homes and Buildings of Fredericksburg (Fredericksburg, Texas: Fredericksburg Publishing, 1977).
 Marjorie Nagel, "Nimitz Hotel," Junior Historian, September 1941.
 Richard Zelade, Hill Country (Austin: Texas Monthly Press, 1983).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Martin Donell Kohout, "NIMITZ HOTEL," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ccn01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Martin Donell Kohout, "NIMITZ HOTEL," accessed July 11, 2020, http://www.tshaonline.org/handbook/online/articles/ccn01.

 Uploaded on June 15, 2010.
 Modified on August 29, 2016.
 Published by the Texas State Historical Association.